 As with any plastic surgery procedure, a male breast reduction must be carefully tailored to the individual’s needs.

-Liposuction only – good for those with elastic skin and mild gynecomastia.
+Liposuction only – recommended for those with elastic skin and mild gynecomastia.
 A 1/4” incision is placed in the crease of the pectoralis muscle to allow Dr. Sailon to surgically remove the breast tissue.

 Subareolar incision – a small incision is made along the bottom half of the areola.
-This procedure is best for those with moderate gynecomastia and can be combined with liposuction to further smooth out the chest and highlight the pectoralis muscles.
+This procedure is well-suited for those with moderate gynecomastia and can be combined with liposuction to further smooth out the chest and highlight the pectoralis muscles.

 Periareolar incision – reserved for moderate to severe breast tissue and excess loose skin.
 A “donut” type incision is made around the areola, allowing Dr. Sailon to remove both skin and breast tissue.
 As with the subareolar incision, this is frequently combined with liposuction.

 Circumvertical or free nipple grafts – used in rare instances where patients have severely loose skin.
 These techniques involve extra incisions to recontour the chest.
-Dr. Sailon will review the pro’s and con’s of each technique to determine what is best for you.
+Dr. Sailon will review the pro’s and con’s of each technique to determine what is appropriate for you.